 High School Athletics Safety Targeted at Sports Medicine Seminar for Coaches

-Presenters included: Orthopaedic Surgeons Bryan S. Dudoussat, MD, and Judson L. Penton, MD, of North Oaks Orthopaedic Specialty Center; Mental Training Specialist De’Jeune’ Green of Mental Playbook Consulting; Dr. Ryan Green of Varsity Sports; Sports Dietitian and Nutrition Consultant Tavis Piattoly of the New Orleans Saints, Pelicans and the Tulane University Athletic Department; and Jeffrey M. Schmitt of North Oaks Sports Medicine.
+Presenters included: Orthopedic Surgeons Bryan S. Dudoussat, MD, and Judson L. Penton, MD, of North Oaks Orthopedic Specialty Center; Mental Training Specialist De’Jeune’ Green of Mental Playbook Consulting; Dr. Ryan Green of Varsity Sports; Sports Dietitian and Nutrition Consultant Tavis Piattoly of the New Orleans Saints, Pelicans and the Tulane University Athletic Department; and Jeffrey M. Schmitt of North Oaks Sports Medicine.

 “Our goals are to help prevent sports injuries among young athletes through awareness and keep coaches current on rules and regulations,” asserts North Oaks Sports Medicine Supervisor Jeffrey M. Schmitt.